eddymandran/React_JS_Crash_Course_2021_2iTech/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.1.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> React JS Crash Course 2021 from Youtube (https://youtu.be/w7ejDZ8SWv8).We will be building a task tracker app and look at components, props, state, hooks, working with an API and more.
+> React JS Crash Course 2021 from Youtube (https://youtu.be/w7ejDZ8SWv8).
+We will be building a task tracker app and look at components, props, state, hooks, working with an API and more.

 ## Install